On quiver representations over $\mathbb{F}_1$: Introduction

-We also investigate quivers which are not of bounded type over $\FF_1$, and prove the following.
+We also investigate quivers which do not have bounded representation type over $\FF_1$, and prove the following.
 By a pseudotree, we mean a graph with at most one cycle (or an orientation of such a graph).
-A proper pseudotree is a pseudotree which is not a tree or a cycle.
+A proper pseudotree is a pseudotree which is not a tree or an $\tilde{\mathbb{A}}_n$.
+We then prove the theorem which follows.
+Note that the categories referenced in this theorem are all proto-exact, so that a suitable notion of short exact sequence can be defined within each.
+A functor between such categories is said to be exact if it preserves short exact sequences, for details see \cite{eppolito2018proto}.

 \begin{nothme}(Theorem \ref{theorem: not bdd type}) Suppose that $Q$ is a connected quiver that is not of bounded representation type.
 Then there exists a fully faithful, exact, indecomposable-preserving functor